Back to Blog

 Rental Market in Midtown

-• 1-bed flat: £1,200 to £1,600 per month
+• 1-bed flat: approximately £1,200 to £1,600 per month (public listings indicate)

-• 2-bed apartment: £1,600 to £2,200 per month
+• 2-bed apartment: approximately £1,600 to £2,200 per month

-• 3-bed house/larger flat: £2,200 to £3,000 per month
+• 3-bed house or larger flat: approximately £2,200 to £3,000 per month

 What to Watch Out For